evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 <link href="/assets/css/request-simulator.css" rel="stylesheet" type="text/css" />
 <script src="/assets/js/request-simulator.js"></script>

-When building web services, a common wisdom is to try reduce the number of HTTP requests to improve performance.
+When building web services, a common wisdom is to try to reduce the number of HTTP requests to improve performance.

 There are a variety of benefits to this, including less total bytes being